vplesko/OrbLang/docs/references/reference_orb_ret.md

 ---
 # {{ page.title }}

-Used to return from a function of macro, optionally with a value.
+Used to return from a function or macro, optionally with a value.

 ## `ret =()`